All About Hospice

 Most health care plans offer some type of hospice benefit.
 Patients over age 65 qualify for the Medicare Hospice Benefit in the United States and Medicare covers most aspects of hospice care.
 For those younger than 65, many private health plans have some type of hospice coverage.
 You may need to review your policy, call your insurance company or meet with a social worker to determine the coverage provided on your plan.
 Medicaid covers hospice care in nearly all states.
 Even if patients do not have hospice coverage, many hospices will still provide care for people.
 Typically, hospices have a financial specialist on staff to answer questions about getting financial assistance, which may come from donations, grants, or other community fundraisers.

-What are some common misconceptions about hospice?
+What are some common myths about hospice?

 Hospice may hasten (bring about) death.
 Hospice neither speeds up nor puts off a person's death.
 Hospice provides individualized service to the patient and his/her family so that everyone can prepare for the inevitable death.
 Hospice tries to make their remaining life and eventual death dignified and noble.
 Hospice care focuses on improving or maintaining a good quality of life during the final phase of life.